 The other more famous cave in Biševo is the Blue Cave.
 Due to white sand along the ocean floor and an opening for sunlight to pass through underwater, the water inside the cave shines a brilliant blue during daylight hours.

 Locals have always known of its beauty, but it was brought to public attention when an Austrian explorer wrote an article on the Blue Cave in 1884.

 7. Pag Island, Croatia

 If you are looking for unique places to visit in Europe, you will love Pag Island.
 This otherworldly destination will ensure you feel like you have left Europe altogether.

-In addition to the stark scenery, Pag town is a cute village with a beautiful harbour full of beaches, restaurants and shops.
+In addition to the stark scenery, Pag Town is a cute village with a beautiful harbor full of beaches, restaurants, and shops.
 Pag is known for its cheese so stopping at the cute cheese stalls on the main road is mandatory.

 History buffs will want to stop at the Talijanova buža, an original Roman aqueduct from 1AD in Novalja.
 The aqueduct is more than a kilometer long and was set up to supply the town with water from the fields.
 It’s located at the Town Museum which is also worth a look.

 In summer, Pag is famous for its beachfront clubs with Aquarius being a great stop for anyone interested in this scene.
 Stay at the Boutique Hotel Intermezzo in the middle of Pag town, for great rooms in a great spot.